 Businesses need their content readily available on multiple platforms.
 By contrast, to accomplish this with Drupal, you would have to employ an array of modules.

 Contentstack is equipped with a unique feature that allows publishing not only to multiple environments such as development, staging, and production but also to multiple servers for these environments.
 Simply publish to one or more environments and the content will automatically publish to all endpoints associated with those environments.

 The costs associated with using a legacy CMS like Drupal are far higher than using a SaaS CMS like Contentstack, making Contentstack ideal for enterprise needs and budgets.

 Although Drupal and Contentstack are both popular content management systems, they each serve different markets.
 Contentstack is focused on providing a seamless experience for professional enterprise users, while Drupal is an open-source project geared towards a diverse global userbase.
-I hope I’ve been able to convey some of the strengths of Contentstack in simplifying and accelerating content management for enterprises, which making it possible to manage web and mobile content using a single CMS.
+I hope I’ve been able to convey some of the strengths of Contentstack in simplifying and accelerating content management for enterprises, which makes it possible to manage web and mobile content using a single CMS.